AnTu2702/openshift-origin-multi-node-cluster/README.md

 - (Dispensible.
 Should be fine using "StrictHostKeyChecking no" in your ~/.ssh/config)

 ### Cluster Up
+- ./cluster.sh up
-- ./cluster.sh up ### This will take about 45 minutes
+- Wait about 45 minutes until playbook finishes successfully

 ### Set permissions to cluster user
 - ssh ec2-EE-LL-II-PP.eu-central-1.compute.amazonaws.com #master